What is the average salary in Wake County, NC?

 North Carolina Dept of State Treasurer

-This department manages the state's finances.
-It offers a solid salary and a chance to work in finance.
+This department manages state finances.
+It offers a good salary and benefits.

 -